 3. Full of Opportunities

 This is a city with full of opportunities.
-Students came here from different parts of northeast to pursue their desired education.
+Students came here from different parts of the northeast to pursue their desired education.
 With growing private sectors, large number of youngsters are getting jobs.
 If you are a good singer or actor or dancer this is the place you love to stay and explore your creativity.
 This is the only city of northeast where the national level reality shows (most of them) come and take auditions, aging a way to the world of opportunities.

 After all, if you want to do something anybody will suggest, “Guwahati golehe kiba eta hobo bujiso“